irfanICMLL/inceptionV2_finetune/README.md

 ### If you want to use this code

+- Download the inceptionV2 ckpt from http://download.tensorflow.org/models/inception_v2_2016_08_28.tar.gz and untar it.
+Then modity the 'ckpt_dir' in the args.
 - Download the CUB-200-2001 Dataset from the official source: http://www.vision.caltech.edu/visipedia-data/CUB-200-2011/CUB_200_2011.tgz and untar it where you want.
 - Check the hyperparameters such as the learning rate.
 Now the code only works with a decay rate defined with the 'lr_decay_rate'.
 It decreases the lr every 'decrease_lr_every_epoch' epochs.
 My current best model starts at 0.1 and decreases it at 0.01 after 10k iterations and at 0.001 after 20k iterations.
 - Check whether you want to change some of the logging frequencies in the args.
 Double check the once referring to the validation accuracy computation such as 'val_acc_every_n_epochs' and 'batches_to_check' which define when you want to compute the validation accuracy and how many batches of test data you want to check every time.
 Be careful that if you keep the current configurations, the test accuracy will be computed each epoch on all the test set!
 On the CUB-200 test set with an NVIDIA K40 it takes ~30secs.